-TC has also formed a federation of schools to initiate change at a system level.
-Working alongside Bundoora Secondary College, Mount Alexander College and Beechworth Secondary College, the school has been engaging in making improvements in education at a level across regions through holding joint staff professional development sessions, students combining for learning activities and also acting as support for the Leadership teams across all of the schools.
+TC has also continued to be part of a federation of schools looking to initiate change at a system level.
+Working alongside Bundoora Secondary College and Mount Alexander College, the schools have held joint staff professional development days, student leader forums and also formed a Community of Practice based around the PIVOT feedback survey.
+This group has met regularly.